garysweaver/vaadin-hibernate-portlet/README.md

 ### Build the Portlet

-Install Maven 2 and Java 6 and build with:
+Install Maven and Java and build with:

     mvn clean install

 ### Deploy the Portlet

-Then copy target/vaadin-hibernate-portlet.war to your (Liferay 6.x)/deploy directory to deploy (if Tomcat is running and using the default distribution of Liferay 6.0.6 or later).
+Copy the portlet war in target/vaadin-hibernate-portlet.war to your (Liferay)/deploy directory to deploy.

 ### License